unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ### Homicide Numbers
 --------------------

-Below is an image of monthly homicide totals from January 2001 through December 2016, but with a zoomed in view starting with 2008.
+Below is an image of monthly homicide totals from January 2001 through December 2016, but with a zoomed in screenshot starting with 2008.
 The month with the highest murder total in 2016 was August, which experienced 90 murders.
 August 2015 only had 53 murders.
 Taking a closer look at this graph, we can see that every year seems to follow a general trend of low numbers to start the year out, with totals increasing in the summer months, and then dropping back down as winter approaches.